mmoayyed/mmoayyed.github.io/_posts/2023-07-25-cas70-geolocation-audit-logs.md

 ```

 <div class="alert alert-info">
-  <strong>Note</strong><br/>The bean/method name chosen above must be exactly chosen as shown.
-At runtime, the active application context would be to select your version of this particular bean instead of what ships by default with CAS, and this decision is based on the presence of the same bean name defined above.
+  <strong>Note</strong><br/>The method (bean) name chosen above must be exactly as shown.
+At runtime, the active application context would begin to select your version of this particular bean instead of what ships by default with CAS, and this decision is based on the presence of the same bean name defined above.
 </div>

 Once the bean is correctly registered with the Spring application context, your implementation should be able to safely geolocate client IP addresses: